-Starting in June, we’re excited to be bringing a public coffee shop — called Normal Coffee — to Tube Factory with regular morning and daytime hours.
+Starting in August, we’re excited to be bringing a public coffee shop — called Normal Coffee — to Tube Factory with regular morning, daytime and Saturday hours.
 We also plan to offer pastries in this neighborhood-focused place for coffee, conversation, and connecting with neighbors.

 Big Car Collaborative artists work every day with neighbors to support a stronger community on the south side of Indianapolis from our home base, Tube Factory.
 And we know from experience that one of the best ways to bring people together is with food and drink.
 That’s why we’re boosting our offerings at Tube with a new coffee shop as a “third space” for people to gather.